tobias-mack/scotland-yard/README.md

 *  Then each player gets assigned to a starting position.
 *  Finally *Mister X* begins.
 He writes the point, he travels to, in the travel log.
 Then he covers it up with the appropriate ticket.
 *  The *Detectives* need to anticipate the location of *Mister X* and catch him by traveling to the point he stands at the moment.
-*  The position of *Mister X* is only revealed after a specific amount of rounds (usually at 3,8,13 and 18).
+*  The position of *Mister X* is only revealed after a specific amount of rounds.